danielececcarelli/Transfer-RL-NIM/README.md

 ![image_5](https://github.com/danielececcarelli/Reinforcement-Learning-for-NIM-Game/blob/master/images/output_avg_reward_5_10000_games.png)

-And finally the most difficult case: with 5 rows, we have a lot of different states (n=132) and the problem start to become interesting.
+And finally the most difficult cases: with 5 rows (and of course also with 6 rows), we have a lot of different states (n=132) and the problem start to become interesting.
 Also here the p1 is going to win.

 **6 rows**:

 ![image_6](https://github.com/danielececcarelli/Reinforcement-Learning-for-NIM-Game/blob/master/images/output_avg_reward_6_10000_games.png)

-(429 states)
+As in the case of 5 rows, with 6 rows and 429 different states to visit the problem become very interesting and challenging.
+The choice of epsilon-search parameters now is very important: we have to balance the trade-off of exploring new states (that are a lot!) and exploting the best strategy.

-An interesting question now could be: can we use the knowledge of games with smaller number of rows (3,4,5) to gain knowledge for the bigger cases (like 6 or more)?
+An interesting question now could be: can we use the knowledge of games with smaller number of rows (3,4 or 5) to gain knowledge for the bigger cases (like 6 or more)?
 How much time (in terms of games played) can I save with this method?
+Is the learning curve faster with this method?

 ### Can we transfer learning to game with bigger N_ROWS ?